subv3rsiv3/website/_pages/about.md

 ---
 layout: single
-title: About Us
+title: "About Subvertec: Our Mission, Values, and Expertise in IT Solutions"
 permalink: /about
-excerpt: "Discover who we are and what drives us.
-Learn about our mission, values, and the expertise that sets us apart in the industry."
+excerpt: "Learn about Subvertec's mission, values, and IT expertise.
+Discover the team driving innovation and success in tailored IT solutions for businesses."
 seo_title: "About Us | Our Mission, Values, and Expertise"
 seo_description: "Learn more about our mission, values, and expertise.
 Discover what drives us and sets us apart in the industry.
 Get to know the team behind our success."
 header: